Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

-The core of the procedure is the typical greedy-MOR loop: at each iteration a new sample gets added, at a position selected in the test set $Z_{test}$, based on the current reduced model.
+The adaptive selection of frequency sample points is carried out via the typical greedy-MOR loop: at each iteration a new sample gets added, at a position selected in the test set $Z_{test}$, based on the current reduced model.
 More precisely, the next sample $z^\star$ is selected as the maximizer over $Z_{test}$ of some \emph{a posteriori} indicator, and the algorithm terminates when such indicator is smaller than a prescribed tolerance.
 However, in our framework, standard residual estimators (e.g., the classic Reduced Basis one \cite{Quarteroni2015}) cannot be employed in a non-intrusive manner.
-Instead, we apply a ``look-ahead'' idea: \begin{itemize} \item Exploiting only the current reduced model, we select the next sample point $z^\star$, as the maximizer over $Z_{test}$ of
+Instead, we apply the ``look-ahead'' idea introduced in \cite{PradoveraGreedy}, to which we refer for more details: \begin{itemize} \item Exploiting only the current reduced model, we select the next sample point $z^\star$, as the maximizer over $Z_{test}$ of

-where $\overline{\Lambda}\subset\C$ are the $\#Z_{train}-1$ poles of the surrogate $\ROM$. \item Since an unknown scaling constant is involved, see \cite{PradoveraGreedy}, \cref{eq:aposteriori} does not tell us whether the prescribed tolerance is satisfied; to obtain this information, we perform an expensive solve of the full model at $z^\star$, and evaluate the approximation error explicitly. \end{itemize}
+\item Since an unknown scaling constant is involved, \eqref{eq:aposteriori} does not tell us whether the prescribed tolerance is satisfied; to obtain this information, we perform an expensive solve of the full model at $z^\star$, and evaluate the approximation error explicitly. \end{itemize}

-\begin{remark} As is evident from \cref{algo:mri}, the extra expensive solve of the full system does not go to waste, as it is exactly the snapshot which is necessary at the next iteration.
+\begin{rmrk} As is evident from Algorithm~\ref{algo:mri}, the extra expensive solve of the full system does not go to waste, as it is exactly the snapshot which is necessary at the next iteration.
 Only at the last iteration, when the tolerance is finally satisfied, the additional solution is not included in the surrogate.
-In practice, to avoid wasting the ``free'' final snapshot, we can actually add even this last sample to the reduced model by running \textsc{BuildMRI} an additional time after the greedy loop is completed. \end{remark}
+In practice, to avoid wasting the ``free'' final snapshot, we can actually add even this last sample to the reduced model by running \textsc{BuildMRI} an additional time after the greedy loop is completed. \end{rmrk}